Wife! Be Like a Rose!: Plot

-Kimiko, a young modern Tokyo woman, lives alone with her poetress mother Etsuko.
+Kimiko, a young modern Tokyo woman, lives alone with her poet mother Etsuko.
 Etsuko still grieves for her former husband Shunsaku, who left the family for ex-geisha Oyuki fifteen years ago, although Kimiko remembers their marriage not as a happy one.
 Kimiko believes that her mother has brought her loneliness on herself by being a bad wife: her personality is too proud and serious.
 The only contact between Shunsaku, Etsuko and his daughter are money orders without personal messages he sends them.
 At her uncle's suggestion, Kimiko travels to the countryside to talk Shunsaku into returning to the family, as her boyfriend Seiji's father wants to meet him before giving his admittance to Kimiko's and Seiji's marriage.
 Contrary to her expectations, Shunsaku is happy with his new wife and their two children, and Oyuki turns out to be a warm-hearted person instead of the calculating woman Kimiko was sure to meet.
 Not only does she support her husband, whose business is going badly, but it is also she, not Shunsaku, who is sending the money to Etsuko and Kimiko.
-Shunsaku agrees to go to Tokyo with Kimiko, but after a short discordant time spent with his ex-wife, he returns to Oyuki and his children, while Kimiko finally accepts that the past can't be reversed.
+Shunsaku agrees to go to Tokyo with Kimiko, but after a short discordant time spent with his ex-wife, he returns to Oyuki and his children, while Kimiko finally accepts that the past cannot be reversed.